SAOR: Single-View Articulated Object Reconstruction: Experiments

 \subsection{Quantitative Results}

-To compare to existing work, we quantitatively evaluate using the 2D keypoint transfer task, which reflects the quality of the estimated shape and viewpoint.
-We report results using the PCK metric with a 0.1 threshold.
+To compare to existing work, we quantitatively evaluate using the 2D keypoint transfer task, which reflects the quality of the estimated shape and viewpoint and 3D evaluation which reflects how predicted and ground truth depth is aligned We report results using the PCK metric with a 0.1 threshold for the keypoint transfer task and normalized L1 Chamfer distance for 3D evaluation.